DevilAguo0/hiddify/How-to-use-subdomains-of-a-website-in-Reality.md

 One way to help make real traffic less detectable is to split the traffic over different domains.
 That is, if it is possible to specify all the subdomains of a website and distribute traffic on them, this will help the filtering system to identify your server later.

-- First, enter this website and search for one of the websites you want.
-For example, this is a list of all the subdomains related to the Speedtest site.
+- First, enter [this website](https://subdomainfinder.c99.nl/) and search for one of the websites you want.
+For example, this is a list of [all the subdomains related to the Speedtest site](https://subdomainfinder.c99.nl/scans/2023-11-20/speedtest.net) .

 <div align=center>